-Distribution costs are expensed as incurred and totaled \$1.0 million in 2014 and \$0.9 million in both 2013 and 2012.
+Distribution costs are expensed as incurred and totaled \$0.8 million in 2015, \$1.0 million in 2014 and \$0.9 million in 2013.
 They are included as a component of selling and marketing expenses in the consolidated statements of operations.